corsairmarks/machine_shipset_destroyed_ringworld_entities/mod/README.md

 ## Compatibility

 Should work with practically everything that also works with Machine Shipset.
-This mod is technically achievement compatible, but Machine Shipset and any of the dependencies for Origin: Shattered Ring graphics swaps are not.

 Built for Stellaris version 3.6 "Orion" and backwards-compatible with versions 3.5 "Fornax," 3.4 "Cepheus," 3.3 "Libra," 3.2 "Herbert," 3.1 "Lem," and 3.0 "Dick."

 ### Required Dependency Mods

-[Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) for the original graphics and other ship-related code.
+* [Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) for the original graphics and other ship-related code

-[Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102) or [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) to apply the owner's graphical culture to the ringworld from Origin: Shattered Ring.
+* [Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102) or [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) to apply the owner's graphical culture to the ringworld from Origin: Shattered Ring

 ### Recommended Companion Mods

-[Aesthetic Terraform Stations](https://steamcommunity.com/sharedfiles/filedetails/?id=2622411084) will give you back the very old-school terraform stations as visual markers for terraforming planets.
+* [Aesthetic Terraform Stations](https://steamcommunity.com/sharedfiles/filedetails/?id=2622411084) will give you back the very old-school terraform stations as visual markers for terraforming planets

-[Machine Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2628972292) and this compatibility patch ensures the correct Machine Shipset graphics are used for the above terraform stations.
-This mod adds missing graphical definitions to the Machine Shipset.
+* [Machine Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2628972292) and this compatibility patch ensures the correct Machine Shipset graphics are used for the above terraform stations.
+This mod adds missing graphical definitions to the Machine Shipset

 ### Known Issues